cgadvisors/imp/README.md

 the data is converted from CSV to JSON and stored in a file called **<a href="https://raw.githubusercontent.com/cgadvisors/imp/master/output.json">output.json</a>**

 ### Transform Data Values
-You can event transform data values <a href="https://www.npmjs.com/package/node-json-transform">using your own js functions</a>!
+If you need to change the data values, you can create a mapping file that allows you to <a href="https://www.npmjs.com/package/node-json-transform">call your own javascript functions</a>!

 ## Pre-requisites
 You must have <a href="https://nodejs.org">node.js</a> installed